scosman/actions_mcp/README.md

 ### required_env_var

 These parameters must be set in the environment before starting the server.
-If they are not set, the server will error on startup asking the user to set the vars.
+If they are not set, the server will fail on startup asking the user to set the variables.

 ```yaml
 - name: "deploy"